maryliusemail/MTS_Transit_Visualization/README.md

 ## Project Overview
-This project explores the structure and behavior of San Diego’s MTS bus network through data visualization and statistical analysis.
-By mapping the bus system and evaluating arrival intervals, the project highlights patterns in public transit service and examines assumptions often made in modeling passenger wait times.
+This project analyzes San Diego’s MTS bus network using GTFS-derived schedule data and city shapefiles.
+It visualizes route structures, evaluates inter-arrival intervals, and compares observed data against Poisson-based assumptions.

 ## Objective
-Visualize San Diego's bus lines and stops, using shapefiles and schedule data to reveal spatial patterns in the city’s transit network.
-Assess statistical properties of bus arrivals and analyze how they differ from theoretical models.
+Generate geospatial visualizations of bus lines and stops, and assess how real-world arrival patterns deviate from theoretical stochastic models.

-## Key Insight: The Waiting Time Paradox
-Although real-world bus arrivals do not follow a Poisson process, average passenger wait times (6 minutes) are still close to average bus intervals (7 minutes).
-This reflects the Waiting Time Paradox, where passengers often experience longer-than-expected waits due to uneven intervals between buses.

-## Real-World Implications
+## Implications
-Bus schedules are optimized for regularity and reliability, not randomness.
-This project emphasizes the need to validate assumptions in data analysis—real-world systems often defy clean theoretical models.

-## Lessons Learned
-- Be cautious when applying mathematical models to practical scenarios.
-- Real transit systems may resemble theoretical processes only loosely.
-- Data-driven visualizations can reveal hidden inefficiencies or unexpected insights.
+Transit systems are designed around schedules, not randomness.
+Analytical models must account for structured behaviors to avoid inaccurate assumptions.

 ## Tools Used
 - **Python**: Core programming language for data analysis and visualization.